wfclark5/flockmtl/docs/docs/aggregate-functions/aggregate-functions.md

 Aggregate functions in FlockMTL perform operations on groups of rows, returning a single result for each group.
 They're particularly useful for summarizing, ranking, and reordering data, often used with the `GROUP BY` clause in SQL queries.
 Leveraging language models, these functions enable advanced tasks like summarization, ranking, and relevance-based filtering, enhancing data analysis and NLP capabilities.

-# Table of Contents

-Below is a quick overview to help you navigate with ease through the documentation.
-You can click on any of the links to jump to the relevant section.

 import TOCInline from '@theme/TOCInline';

 <TOCInline toc={toc} />